SimonOuellette35/Microstructure/README.md

 ###### TODO/Desired features:

 * More realistic/complex Cointegration mechanism that can simulate temporary shocks
+* trade_skew and trade_freq shouldn't be static parameters?
+They are stochastic processes?
 * Support for regime changes and temporary trends when simulating individual assets
 * Trade simulation should support dark exchanges: fills that occur in-between the bid and the ask
 * Return available bid/ask sizes on the book (not just prices, as is the case right now)